Skip to Content

 Develop an Emergency Plan and Kit

 It is important to know which types of disasters could affect your area.
-Your Emergency Plan will have everything from emergency contact information to medical information, the protective action zone you live in, information about evacuation and sheltering-in-place, and more.
+Your Emergency Plan will contain emergency contacts, medical information, your protective action zone, evacuation and sheltering information, and more.

-Your Emergency Kit should have supplies on hand to last at least three days for each family member, in durable and easy-to-carry bags/containers, such as backpacks, duffel bags, or suitcases.
+Your Emergency Kit should have supplies to last at least three days for each family member.
+Keep it in an easy-to-carry bag, such as a backpack, duffel bag, or suitcase.

 • First Aid Kit (including list of allergies, extra contact lenses, glasses)